Squish for Windows: Model-based Testing

 Missing step implementation

-If the step's Implementation is not referencing a valid step implementation, Squish will throw a Missing Step Implementation error when a test execution goes through that step.
+If the step's Implementation Identifier is not referencing a valid step implementation, Squish will throw a Missing Step Implementation error when a test execution goes through that step.

 © 2024 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.